 Introduced in 2011, it is still available for purchase.
 The affordable price, ease of use, and all-around performance makes it a favorite among beginners and experienced alike.
-Despite the low price, it is packed with all of the features you would want in a modern crossbow, including reliable safety mechanism.
+Despite the low cost, it has all of the features you would want in a modern crossbow, including a reliable safety mechanism.

-This crossbow is recommended for shooting within a 50-yard range.
-It is ideal for training and target shooting, but it’s being successfully used for hunting large game as well, especially with the help of some broadheads.
+This crossbow is for shooting within a 50-yard range.
+It is ideal for training and target shooting and used for hunting big game as well, especially with the help of some broadheads.

 - Velocity: 315 feet per second

 - Energy: 95-foot pounds